The Academic Faculties of the BSM Senior School echo the structure of the IB subject groups.

 Years 10 and 11

 - Students study the Cambridge (CIE) IGCSE in Geography.
 Topics include Population Dynamics and Settlement; Plate Tectonics; Rivers; Coasts; Weather; Climate and Natural Vegetation; Development; Food Production; Industry; Tourism; Energy; Water; and Environmental Risks of Economic Development.
-A fieldtrip to Elba is organised for five days in June of Year 10 and students begin their coursework on Tourism.
+A field trip to Levanto is organised for two days in June of Year 10 and students begin their coursework on Tourism.

 - KS3 skills are developed, including teamwork, enquiry skills, presenting, interpreting and data analysis.